Working with detection rules

-An alternative to importing a rule is duplicating a Sigma rule and then modifying it to create a custom rule.
-First search for or filter rules in the Rules list to locate the rule you want to duplicate.
+Another option for creating a new detection rule is duplicating a Sigma rule and then modifying it to create a custom rule.
+First search for or filter rules in the Rule name list to locate the rule you want to duplicate.
 The following image shows the list filtered with a keyword.

-- To begin, select the rule in the Rule name column.
-The rule details pane opens.
+To begin, select the rule in the Rule name column.
+The rule details are displayed.

-- Select the Duplicate button in the upper-right corner of the pane.
-The Duplicate rule window opens and all of the fields are automatically populated with the rule’s details.
+Select the Duplicate button in the upper-right corner of the pane.
+The Duplicate rule window opens in Visual Editor view and all of the fields are automatically populated with the rule’s details.
 Details are also populated in YAML Editor view.

 - In either Visual Editor view or YAML Editor view, modify any of the fields to customize the rule.

-- After performing any modifications to the rule, select the Create button in the lower-right corner of the window.
-A new and customized rule is created, and it appears in the list of rules on the main page of the Rules window.
+After performing any modifications to the rule, select Create detection rule in the lower-right corner of the window.
+A new, customized rule is created.
+It appears in the list of rules on the main page of the Detection rules window.